yuvikaKathaith/Bingebuddy-React/README.md

 ## Features

 - **Upcoming & Trending**: Browse the most popular and up-to-date movies and TV shows, fetched from the TMDB API.
-- **Genre-based Recommendations**: Get personalized movie suggestions by entering your preferred genres, powered by Qroq AI.
+- **Genre-based Recommendations**: Get personalized movie suggestions by entering your preferred genres, powered by Groq AI.
 - **Redux Toolkit for State Management**: Manage app state efficiently using Redux Toolkit.

 ## Tech Stack